uf-reef-avl/multilauncher/README.md

 -Once the the Multilauncher is running, the Main Window will be displayed.

--A majority of the Multilauncher's functions will be deactivated until valid data is present in the Robot Table and
+-Some of Multilauncher's functions will be deactivated until valid data is present in the Robot Table and
-	when the listed computers/robots have all been successfully pinged as denoted in the Connection Status column.
+	when the listed computers/robots have all been successfully found/pinged as denoted in the Connection Status column.

 **File Browser/RoboData** <a name="File Browser/RobotData"/>

-**Adding Robots from a .csv File:** <a name="Adding Robots from a csv File"/>
+*Adding Robots from a .csv File:* <a name="Adding Robots from a csv File"/>

 -From the Main Window, click on the "Find Robotlist file" button and a FileDialog window will be displayed.
-    Navigate to your robotlist.csv file is located and click "Open".
+    Navigate to your (.csv) file is located and click "Open".

-**Saving the Current List of Robots to a .csv File:** <a name="Saving the Current List of Robots to a csv File"/>
+*Saving the Current List of Robots to a .csv File:* <a name="Saving the Current List of Robots to a .csv File"/>

 -From the Main Window, click on the "Save Current Data to File" button and a FileDialog window will be displayed.
-    Navigate to where you want your .csv to reside, give the file a name, and click "Save".
+    Navigate to where you want your .csv to be saved, give the file a name, and click "Save".

-**Enabling and Disabling Listed Robots:** <a name="Enabling and Disabling Listed Robots"/>
+*Enabling and Disabling Listed Robots:* <a name="Enabling and Disabling Listed Robots"/>

--From the Main Window clicking on a checkbox listed in the robot table will alternate the checked status of a individual
+-From the Main Window clicking on a checkbox listed in the robot table's "Enabled" column will alternate the checked status of a individual
-    robot between checked (Enabled) and unchecked (Disabled)
+    robot between Enabled (checked) and Disabled (unchecked).

 -Clicking on the "Enable/Disable All" button will alternate all "Enabled" checkboxes listed in
-    the robot table between checked (Enabled) and unchecked (Disabled)
+    the robot table between Enabled (checked) and Disabled (unchecked).

-**Adding/Removing Robots Manually:** <a name="Adding/Removing Robots Manually"/>
+*Adding/Removing Robots Manually:* <a name="Adding/Removing Robots Manually"/>

 -From the Main Window, click on the "Add/Edit/Remove Robots" button to bring up the EditRobot dialog window.

--Add a new robot: Type the robot's IP address into the first textfield under the "New/Selected: IP Address" label,
+-Add a new robot: `Type the robot's IP address into the first textfield under the "New/Selected: IP Address" label,
                   the robot's user/host name in the middle textfield under the "New/Selected: Robot Name" label, the robot's type/model in the last textfield under the "New/Selected: Robot Type" label, and finally click on the "Add Robot" button to add the new robot to the robot table.
-                  A message will appear next to the "result" label informing you if the operation was successful or how it might have failed.
+                  A message will appear next to the "result" label informing you if the operation was successful or how it might have failed.`

 -Modify a robot: Click on any of the intended robot's table entries to load the selected robot's data into the three "New/Selected" textfields under the table.
                  Retype the relevant values into textfields and click on the "Modify Robot" button to update the entry in the robot table.